Published: 30 November 2018

 - temporary safe care.

-- South African law regards any person younger than 18 years as a child or minor.
+- South African law regards any person younger than 18 years as a child.

 - Unless the context indicates otherwise, the word “parent” includes adoptive parents and legal guardians.